 GIANTS DUGOUT STORES

-NOTE: All Giants Dugout Stores have ticket.com outlets.
+NOTE: All Giants Dugout Stores also sell Giants tickets.

 Giants Dugout • AT&T Park

 Street Level along Third Street San Francisco, CA 94107

 Monday through Sunday • 10 am -6 pm

 On game days, the store is open at least two hours before the game and at least ONE hour postgame.

 Giants Dugout • AT&T Park - King St

 Street Level at 2nd and King Streets San Francisco, CA 94107